top of page

 Yuko Miyamoto

 Yuko started kendo at the age of 8 following in the footsteps of her older brother and sister at Ichimoriyama dojo in Shiogama, Miyagi.
 Yuko continued to practise kendo at Miyagi Gakuin from Junior High to University and was Captain of the Kendo-bu during that time.
 Yuko competed at national level competitions such as the Tohoku Taikai.
 Yuko comes from a strong lineage of Kendo players with her brother competing at Inter-High and Kokutai, and her niece and nephew’s have all competed at the All Japan Middle School, Inter-High, and Kokutai levels.
-Her youngest nephew Gouki was 2nd place at the 2021 Inter-High championships.
 In 2006 Yuko moved to Canada and joined the Toronto Kendo Club.
 Her passion is teaching young children, as well as supporting Women’s kendo development in Ontario.
 Yuko’s notable placements in Canada include: - 2006 UofT Tournament - 1st Place Women’s Division - 2007 Steveston - 1st Place Women’s Division - 2007 Detroit Open Kendo Tournament - 1st Place Women’s Division And represented Canada at the 2019 Ostu-Hai Tournament in Japan placing in the best 32.
 Outside of Kendo, Yuko enjoys playing the piano, cooking, and eating good food.

 DSC08072.JPG